luna22/luna22.github.io/_pages/about.md

 ## Education:
 - **Hanyang University** (2016 - 2018)
-  Master of arts and technology
+  Master of Arts and Technology
 - **Hanyang University** (2009 - 2016)
   Bachelor of Economics